uchqunusmonov/flask_url_shortener/README.md

-Url shortner app using flask
+Url shortener app using flask